Hiking the Wahiawā Hills Trail on Oʻahu

 Wahiawā Hills Trailhead

-It doesn’t matter which way you go.
-They both meet up shortly after.
+At this split, it doesn’t matter which way you go, as they both meet up shortly after.

 Go Either Way